siyinghan/Notes/Web Design for Everybody (Coursera Specialization)/01 Introduction to HTML5/2-2 HTML5 Tags and Syntax.md

 <img src='https://github.com/siyinghan/Notes/raw/master/Web%20Design%20for%20Everybody%20(Coursera%20Specialization)/01%20Introduction%20to%20HTML5/Image/079.jpg' alt='079' width='500px' />

+Line break is a self-closing tag.

 <img src='https://github.com/siyinghan/Notes/raw/master/Web%20Design%20for%20Everybody%20(Coursera%20Specialization)/01%20Introduction%20to%20HTML5/Image/080.jpg' alt='080' width='500px' />

 <img src='https://github.com/siyinghan/Notes/raw/master/Web%20Design%20for%20Everybody%20(Coursera%20Specialization)/01%20Introduction%20to%20HTML5/Image/081.jpg' alt='081' width='500px' />

+**src**: "source" attribute

+**alt**: "alternative text" attribute

+Images should also always include an **alt** attribute.
+This is what's going to show up to somebody who's using a screen reader, or even if the picture is missing for some reason, because you've misnamed your file.
+In this case, one tag and two attributes (**src** and **alt**).

 <img src='https://github.com/siyinghan/Notes/raw/master/Web%20Design%20for%20Everybody%20(Coursera%20Specialization)/01%20Introduction%20to%20HTML5/Image/082.jpg' alt='082' width='500px' />